f-francine/banking-api/README.md

 elixir:  https://elixir-lang.org/install.html <br>
 docker: https://docs.docker.com/get-docker/ <br>

-In the project's root folder, run this command to have a postgres database running on port 5432:
+In the project's root folder, run this command to have a Postgres database running on port 5432:
 ```
 # Running a database on port 5432
 docker-compose up -d
 ```

-Configure the database and download the depencies (in the root folder):
+Configure the database and download the dependencies (in the root folder):
 ```
 mix setup
 ```